-If you need a party platter or centre piece, but prefer something savoury yet something that is GD friendly, then this Easter carrot cheeseball shared by Jen on Yummy Healthy Easy is a fantastic idea!
+If you need a centrepiece, but prefer something savoury yet something that is GD friendly, then this Easter carrot cheeseball shared by Jen on Yummy Healthy Easy is a fantastic idea!

-Serve with some wholewheat crackers, oatcakes and wholegrain cracker breads to give a selection of slow release carbs.
+Serve with some wholewheat crackers, oatcakes and wholegrain cracker bread to give a selection of slow-release carbs.

 Boiled egg fun!

 Boiled eggs are a big part of a good GD diet.
 High protein, good fats mean that many ladies end up living on A LOT of eggs.
 But as it’s Easter, why not decorate your boiled eggs and have a bit of fun?
 Warning though, you may not want to eat them after these have been decorated!!